The Studio Experience

 Showering You With Showers

-We not only have showers but our showerheads use 70% less water, thanks to Nebia.
-And if that wasn't cool, wait to you see how many showers we have in each locker room (Three in the women’s, two in the men’s).
-And just when things couldn't get any cooler, we decided to give your locks some love by stocking each shower with Orlando Pita's shampoo and conditioner products.
+We not only have showers but our Spa Showers save up to 65% of water, compared to a standard shower, thanks to Nebia.
+And if that wasn’t cool, wait to you see how many showers we have in each locker room (Three in the women’s, two in the men’s).
+And just when things couldn’t get any cooler, we decided to give your locks some love by stocking each shower with Orlando Pita’s shampoo and conditioner products.
 Lastly, we encourage everyone to extend that calorie burn by ending their showers on cold.
 Trust us, your mind and body will thank you for it.

 H2Ohhh Saving the Environment

 We don’t just sell any type of water.
 We carry GIVN Water.
 Every bottle of GIVN Water funds one day of clean water for a person in need.
 GIVN water is also sourced Upstate New York.
 How local is that!

 Earn Your Heat

 Looking to enjoy some warm conversation after class or on an off day?
 Well, I hope you’re infraready for New York’s only 8 seat, communal infrared sauna experience.
 Buy and book online in advance to guarantee your spot for your 40-minute session.
 For more info about the IR Sauna, click on our “IR Sauna” page.

 Did the experience give you goosebumps?
 Then we’d appreciate some love on social media.
 Or take it back to the old school and have a human conversation with someone.
 Either way, we appreciate you spreading the word!

 Why do I get a runny nose in cooler temperatures?